agolan377/CS469-Capstone-Fall-Winter-2021-2022/FizzBuzz/ReadMe.txt

 Move your gitKraken card to "ready to review" column Wait until your pull request has been approved
-Once your pull request is approved, merge your branch into main Move your gitKraken car to the "complete" column
+Once your pull request is approved, merge your branch into main Move your gitKraken card to the "complete" column

 Adam reviews Allen's code
 Allen reviews Arman's code